Approximation Algorithms for Maximin Fair Division: Introduction

-\paragraph{\bf Related Work:} As mentioned previously, fair division is a well-studied problem in multiple disciplines~\cite{brams1996fair, moulin2004fair, moulin2016handbook}.
+As mentioned previously, fair division is a well-studied problem in multiple disciplines~\cite{brams1996fair, moulin2004fair, moulin2016handbook}.
 In this paper we focus on allocating indivisible goods and, in particular, study the concept of maximin shares.
-This concept was defined by~\cite{budish-approx-ceei} as a natural relaxation of \emph{fair-share guarantees}~\cite{moulin2014cooperative}.
+This concept was defined in~\cite{budish-approx-ceei} as a natural relaxation of \emph{fair-share guarantees}~\cite{moulin2014cooperative}.
 In particular, Budish \cite{budish-approx-ceei} applied this solution concept to the problem of allocating courses to students, and showed that maximin shares for $n$ agents can be guaranteed if some goods are over allocated and the share of each agent is computed with respect to $n+1$ agents, instead of $n$.
-Note that these allocation errors cannot be ignored when, say, there is only copy of each good, and such a bi-criteria approximation guarantee does not provide any nontrivial multiplicative approximation bounds.
+Note that these allocation errors cannot be ignored when, say, there is only one copy of each good and, hence, such a bi-criteria approximation guarantee does not provide any nontrivial multiplicative approximation bounds.

-The work of Bouveret and Lemaitre \cite{bouveret-basic} focuses on fair division of indivisible goods with additive valuations.
-Along with other results, they show that if an allocation is fair with respect to other solution concepts (such as envy freeness and proportionality), then it is maximin fair as well.
+The work of Bouveret and Lema\^{i}tre~\cite{bouveret-basic} focuses on fair division of indivisible goods with additive valuations.
+Along with other results, they show that if an allocation is fair with respect to other solution concepts (such as envy-freeness and proportionality), then it is maximin fair as well.
 They also show that maximin fair allocations are guaranteed to exist for binary, additive valuations.
 The empirical results presented in~\cite{bouveret-basic} suggest that maximin shares invariably exist when the additive valuations are drawn from particular distributions.